Skip to contents

 Inter-occasion variability (optional check)

 The IOV term contributes additional stochastic variation in cl_i across occasions.
-Setting OCC = 2, 3, or 4 swaps which of the four etaiov_cl_<k> slots multiplies into cl; with all four slots sharing a common variance (0.127), the marginal IOV-only spread is the same across occasions.
+Setting OCC = 2, 3, or 4 swaps which of the four etaiov_cl_<k> slots multiplies into cl; with all four slots sharing a common variance (0.1296), the marginal IOV-only spread is the same across occasions, consistent with the paper’s single IOV estimate of 36% CV.

 iov_events <- dplyr::bind_rows(